Uvacoder/port-scriptedpixels/content/blog/hi-hello-welcome-and-thanks.md

 - Snippet's of code I find useful
 - Rants - about general things in tech, but related to the "web"

-... and more, I hope.

 I hope this evolves in to more as I'm aiming to post on a daily basis.
-Easier said than done but I've been advised that blogging not only helps on a personal level but on a professional, career, level too.
+Easier said than done, but I've been advised that blogging not only helps on a personal level but on a professional, career, level too.

-To whoever decides to follow this via RSS, twitter or Facebook - I'll aim to get them integrated as much as possible!